 Who will explain my child's progress to me?

-The class teacher will meet you on a termly basis at parent meetings and you will receive two written reports a year.
+The class teacher will meet you twice during the school year for a parent meetings and you will receive a written report at the end of the school year.

-Review meetings will take place termly for children with SEN
+Review meetings will take place termly for children with SEND.